syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 ### Enable footer

-You can display the Popup with footer by using the property, `SfPopup.ShowFooter`.
-Default value is false.
-Find the code example of the same below.
+Display the Popup with the footer by using the `SfPopup.ShowFooter` property.
+The default value is false.
+Find the code example of the same as follows.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="11" %}